yuexiaofeng/yuexiaofeng.github.io/about.md

 This is my corner of the web, and is an uncensored personal space - I am the self-appointed [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life){:target="_blank"} here.
 I like to ramble about random stuff, most likely on the areas of Tech, Books, and Movies (I love old ones!), which should be categorized in <a href="/tags">Tags</a>.
 I'll refrain from talking about politics of any kind, in case I need to run for office one day!

 PS.
 I turned off Disqus for this site, mostly cuz I don't expect a lot of traffic or comments, and that I'd like to keep it Web 1.0, at least for the time being.
-But if you would like to reach out, feel free to hunt me down on my [LinkedIn](https://www.linkedin.com/in/xiaofengyue/){:target="_blank"}.
+But if you would like to reach out, feel free to message me on [LinkedIn](https://www.linkedin.com/in/xiaofengyue/){:target="_blank"}.

 PPS.
 It goes without saying - yet I probably should say it anyways: The opinions expressed in this blog are my own views and not those of my employer.